 Prerequisites: Specialization status, SOWK 650.
 A seminar will be conducted concurrently.
 The first of a two-term sequence of supervised advanced field practicum experience in the delivery of social services, where students are required to participate in an agency-based field practicum for three days per week under the supervision of an agency-based field instructor with an MSW.
-Successful completion of the two-course sequence requires a student to fulfill a minimum of 672 hours of field instruction accumulated across two terms.
+Successful completion of the two-course sequence (SOWK 665 and SOWK 685) requires a student to fulfill a minimum of 672 hours of field instruction accumulated across two full terms (semesters).